SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 If the **Type** of custom property is “File upload”, then during asset hierarchy creation a file browser is displayed, and you must choose a valid file to be uploaded.

 When creating the custom property**, allowed file types are defined.
-When creating the asset hierarchy, the file chosen for upload must belong to the list of allowed file types.
+When creating the asset hierarchy, the file selected for upload must belong to the list of allowed file types.
 Any file type not mentioned in the list will not be allowed.

 **Example:**